 Kimber threw her dress onto the grass past the water and lowered herself to sit, emitting a squeal as the chilly water rose over her ribs.
 She looked up with a strange unsettled expression.
-Emma folded her dress before putting it down nearby, and sat next to her.
+Emma removed her dress as well and threw it onto the bank, then sat next to her.
 Emma grimaced at the sensation of sitting on cold, squishy mud, and understood the weird look on Kimber’s face.
 She scooted a few feet to the left until she found a mossy rock to perch on.
 Kimber followed, squeezing up against her so they could both fit on the same stone.
 Emma put an arm around her, holding her close in an effort to be reassuring.
 Kimber’s shivering lessened as she occupied herself playing with her hair where it became a cloud of bright red below the surface.

-Flowing water glided around her middle, as refreshing as it proved cold.
+Flowing water glided around her middle, refreshing if a bit too cold.
 Wind carried the fragrance of leaves and forest, and added a faint whisper to the branches overhead.
 She couldn’t have asked for a more peaceful moment.
 She smiled at Kimber, hoping to chip away the bad memories the girl had about water.